vektor-inc/vk-block-patterns/readme.txt

 == Changelog ==

+= 1.32.2 =
+[ Bug fix ] Fixed errors that occur on the site editor.

 = 1.32.1 =
 [ Bug fix ] The auto insert supports the post type created by Custom Post Type UI.

 = 1.32.0 =
 [ Update ] Adjust all patterns